The root chakra is the first of the three chakras of the matter, which are more physical. There are 6 other chakras. It is named Muladhara.

-Life begins at conception and starts from the bottom (root) and then grows the other organs through the spine, neck to the head and that is how the chakra system works.
+Life begins at conception, starts from the bottom (root), and then grows the other organs through the spine; that is how the chakra system evolves also.

 The Chakra of the root is associated with the first thing you do after birth.
 When you are born, the first thing that is determined is whether you belong to the earth.

-The determination of this chakra is whether you belong to the earth and within the earth's family system.
-This is an instinctual question and so do not bother to think about it cognitively.
+This chakra determines whether you belong to the earth and within the earth’s family system.
+This is an instinctual question, so do not bother to think about it cognitively.

 Root Chakra and Survival

 The root chakra is your survival center and hence your instinctual among all the other structures.
 It is where everything begins.
 All your energies are initiated from this chakra.

 Be it energy for survival, flight all begin with this chakra.
 We can, therefore, conclude that it is your survival chakra.

 After some time, this primal need for survival is met, and you moved to get your object directly as you grew bigger and older.

 They now know they belong to the world and get confident moving around it and working with its objects.

 The root chakra is the chakra of stability and all your other basic needs.
 It comprises everything that grounds you to stability in life: the basic needs of food, water, shelter, and safety.